 In 1992, John Hornsby and other local musicians began exploring the idea of creating a community organization where teenagers could engage in music-making activities each day after school.
 The concept for the Music Resource Center was driven by the belief that young people benefit from the pursuit of productive and creative activities, like writing and performing music, and that by establishing such an entity, the need for a collaborative space wherein like-minded peers could work together in the realization of self-expression could be fulfilled.
 The MRC works with teens of all musical abilities, especially with adolescents from low-income households who would otherwise never have access to the expensive equipment and instruction we provide.

 Today, the Music Resource Center serves hundreds of teens annually and reaches hundreds more each year through partnerships with local schools and other local community organizations.
-With a professional staff trained in various avenues of music education, audio engineering, production and dance, the Music Resource Center is now in its 22nd year of developing dynamic teens in order to create a more vibrant community.
+With a professional staff trained in various avenues of music education, audio engineering, production and dance, the Music Resource Center continues to develop dynamic teens in order to create a more vibrant community.